Chinua Achebe: Youth and background (1930–1947)

 Storytelling was a mainstay of the Igbo tradition and an integral part of the community.
 Achebe's mother and his sister Zinobia told him many stories as a child, which he repeatedly requested.
 His education was furthered by the collages his father hung on the walls of their home, as well as almanacs and numerous books—including a prose adaptation of Shakespeare's A Midsummer Night's Dream (c.
 1590) and an Igbo version of Bunyan's The Pilgrim's Progress (1678).
-Achebe eagerly anticipated traditional village events, like the frequent masquerade ceremonies, which he would later recreate in his novels and stories.
+Achebe eagerly anticipated traditional village events, like the constant masquerade ceremonies, which he would later recreate in his novels and stories.

 In 1936, Achebe entered St Philips' Central School in the Akpakaogwe region of Ogidi for his primary education.
 Despite his protests, he spent a week in the religious class for young children, but was quickly moved to a higher class when the school's chaplain took note of his intelligence.
 One teacher described him as the student with the best handwriting and the best reading skills in his class.
-Achebe had his secondary education at the prestigious Government College Umuahia, in the present day Abia State of Nigeria.
+Achebe had his secondary education at the prestigious Government College Umuahia, in Nigeria's present-day Abia State.
 He attended Sunday school every week and the special services held monthly, often carrying his father's bag.
 A controversy erupted at one such session, when apostates from the new church challenged the catechist about the tenets of Christianity.
 Achebe enrolled in Nekede Central School, outside of Owerri, in 1942; he was particularly studious and passed the entrance examinations for two colleges.